dsarell1/OSlab2/OSlab2_README.md

 For Banker's Alogorithm There are 4 Important data structures that are needed.
 Allocation, Max, Available, and Need.
 Allocation is a Matrix of the number of resources that had already been allocated to each process.
 Max is a Matrix of the maximum number of resources that may be allocated to each process.
 Available is a vector or array of available instances of each resource.
 Finally, Need is a Matrix of the Max Matrix minus the Allocation Matrix, a Matrix of the number of resources that are needed for the process to complete.

-In my Program I first take data from
+In my Program I first take data from an Input file (called bankersInput.txt), which has all the values of the Allocation Matrix, Max Matrix, and the Available array.
+It reads the Allocation Matrix into a 2-Dimensional array (Matrix),